Kvilt1/sdawdj/fixed_solutions_final.md

 #### Final Answer
-The mass of liquid nitrogen supplied per second is approximately $ 1.58 \text{ kg/s}$.
+The mass of liquid nitrogen supplied per second is approximately$ 1.58 \text{ kg/s}$.

 ---